Nigel Benn: Life after boxing

 In 1999, Benn attempted suicide, citing struggles with sex addiction and its impact on his family.
 He survived partly because the hosepipe he used to recycle exhaust fumes into his car disconnected repeatedly.
 Benn regards this incident as a turning point, after which he embraced Christianity and committed to remaining faithful to his wife.

+In 2002, Benn participated in the first series of I'm a Celebrity...Get Me Out of Here!
+He was eliminated second on 3 September 2002, placing 7th.

 Benn works with at-risk youth in Blacktown, New South Wales, Australia, and is dedicated to his charity work.
 He is an ambassador to the New South Wales Police Citizens Youth Club (PCYC) and an advocate for healthy living.
 Benn is also a Patron of the Shannon Bradshaw Trust, a UK children's charity based in the North West of England, helping children with life-threatening conditions and their families.

 Benn was inducted into the World Boxing Council (WBC) Boxing Hall of Fame in 2013 and is honoured alongside fellow Brit Joe Calzaghe, both WBC middleweight champions.
 His image is now on the sixth-generation WBC super middleweight belt.

 Benn ran the 2013 City to Surf to raise funds for the most underfunded PCYC gym in Redfern, Sydney and has undertaken many fundraisers for the charity since improving the boxing facilities in the most impoverished areas of Sydney.
 Benn regularly assists Christian groups, counseling individuals with addiction, and along with his wife, Carolyne, counsels couples facing marital issues.

 One of Benn's sons, Conor Benn, turned professional in 2016 and is currently fighting at welterweight.
 Another son, Harley, turned professional in 2017.

 In 2024, Benn joined fellow London boxers Frank Bruno, Lennox Lewis and Chris Eubank for an Amazon Prime Video mini-documentary, Four Kings.
 In the final episode, he revealed he had been diagnosed with bipolar disorder.
 He also stated that he was aware of unresolved PTSD due to the circumstances surrounding his older brother's death.